 What is Moodle?

 - Moodle is a learning management system (LMS, also called VLE), explained here.
 In many ways, Moodle is like Lego, as this Slideshare presentation shows.

 How do I start using Moodle?

-- If you just want to try it out for yourself to practise, you can use one of the accounts on the Moodle Demonstration Site.
+- You can download your own copy and install it on your server.
+If you want to try it out for yourself you can use one of the accounts on the Moodle Demonstration Site.
 To see a site with example content, visit the School Demonstration site.

 Where do I get it (from)?

 - You can download Moodle in a variety of packages and install it yourself or have a Moodle Partner do it for you.
 Some webhosts offer Moodle as part of their hosting packages, although these vary in reliability.
 Other webhosts offer Moodle for free but this usually comes with conditions attached; for instance, your site might have adverts on it.

 Do I have to be really good with technology to use Moodle?

 - To use Moodle, you only need the basic web browsing skills.
 To install it you need a little more knowledge, but guidance is provided.